louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 4 Anonymize start and end points with few trips

-If there are not many trips between a starting location after binning to 3 decimal places in step 2, then we anonymize further to protect privacy of individual riders.
+If there are not many trips between a starting location even after binning to 3 decimal places in step 2, then we anonymize further to protect privacy of individual riders.
 This common practice is called "k-anonymity".

 In our case, we look for O/D pairs of less than 5.
 That is, where there are less than 5 trips made between any combination of 2 aggregated start and end trip areas across the city.
 If there are, then we randomly move those points in a larger radius from the original location.
-The radius here is about 0.3km in a random direction.
+The radius here is about 0.3km in a random direction, which is a generalization method.

 In the final data there is no way to know which trips have been anonymized in this way, and which trips are only aggreggated to the block level without further anonymization.

-To do this with only SQL, we use the column called 'Fuzzed' which tracks what O/D pairs need to be fuzzed, and which ones are then fuzzed with a stored procedure.
+To do this with only SQL, we use the column called 'Fuzzed' which tracks what O/D pairs need to be fuzzed, and which ones have then been fuzzed with a stored procedure.
 There are also 4 columns for lat/lon start/end coordinates, that are the original values before fuzzing.

 ```